-- 145. Further, based on TikTok data leaked to the New York Times, internal TikTok documents show that the number of daily U.S. users in July of 2020 estimated by TikTok to be 14 or young-18 million-was almost as large as the number of over-14 users, around 20 million.
+- 138. TikTok does not seek parental consent for underage users or provide warnings or adequate controls that would allow parents to monitor and limit the use of TikTok by their children.
+TikTok does not verify user age, enabling and encouraging teens and children to open TikTok accounts, providing any age they want, and without parental knowledge or consent.
+TikTok does not include the deliberately addictive design of its product, which is addictive and did addict Emma Claire, to the point where she hid from her parents her usage of the TikTok social media product. - 139.
+Further, based on TikTok data leaked to the New York Times, internal TikTok documents show that the number of daily U.S. users in July of 2020 estimated by TikTok to be 14 or young-18 million-was almost as large as the number of over-14 users, around 20 million.
 While the rest of TikTok's U.S. users were classified as being "of unknown age."
-18 - 146.
+19 - 140.
 TikTok also does not rely on users' self-reported age to categorize them, and knows when it has underage users engaged in harmful activities on its platform.
 Like Meta, TikTok has algorithms through which is creates estimated or approximate age for its users, including facial recognition algorithms that scrutinize profile pictures and videos, as well as other methods through which it can estimate age with reasonable certainty.
-TikTok knows that users under the age of 13 are using its social media product, including to post videos of themselves, which videos are public by default and result in harm to these underage users.19 - 147.
-Like Meta and Snap, TikTok has tried to boost engagement and keep young users hooked to its social media product by any means necessary. - 148.
+TikTok knows that users under the age of 13 are using its social media product, including to post videos of themselves, which videos are public by default and result in harm to these underage users.20 - 141.
+Like Meta and Snap, TikTok has tried to boost engagement and keep young users hooked to its social media product by any means necessary. - 142.
 TikTok has developed images and memes to enact images for users to decorate the videos they post.
 TikTok has also developed memes and other images for users to apply to images they post on TikTok.
 TikTok also has acquired publication rights to music that its users can incorporate in the pictures and videos they post on TikTok.
 When users incorporate images, memes and music supplied by TikTok into their postings, TikTok becomes a co-publisher of such content.
 A TikTok user who incorporates images, memes and musical content supplied by TikTok into their posts is functionally equivalent to a novelist who incorporates illustrations into her story.
 TikTok can no longer characterize the images, memes, and musical content it supplies to its users as third-party content as the novelist can disclaim responsibility for illustrations contained in her book.

-149. And like Snap and Meta, TikTok contracts for legal rights to this third-party content, such that it is not "third-party content" at all.
+143. And like Snap and Meta, TikTok contracts for legal rights to this third-party content, such that it is not "third-party content" at all.
 TikTok's current Terms of Service grant TikTok sweeping sets of rights as follows, and for example only,